 5. Decide on your message

-So you know what you want to sell, who you want to sell to and when you want to sell it.
-Next you need to decide on how you are going to sell it.
+So.
+Now, you need to decide what you want to sell, who you want to sell to, and when you want to sell it.
+Next, you need to decide how you’re going to sell it.

 6. Determine your budget